vuga/obsidian-notes/Projects/Nord Security/Work to-do.md

 - [ ] Action plan for automatic feed review doc
 - [ ] Specify version 1 and version 2, separating malware into ver.
 2
 - [ ] Specify how the report and the review doc should look like
-- [ ] Check if https://adblock.turtlecute.org/ is suitable for checking adblock
+- [x] Check if https://adblock.turtlecute.org/ is suitable for checking adblock ✅ 2025-09-15
+- [ ] Get % of ads that need to be blocked